 6. Double Vision: Code Name 711 series by F. T. Bradley

-5. Steel Trap: The Academy by Ridley Pearson
+5. Steel Trapp: The Academy by Ridley Pearson

-4. N.E.R.D.S.: National Espionage, Rescue, and Defense Society (Book One) by Michael Buckley
+4. N.E.R.D.S.: National Espionage, Rescue, and Defense Society (series) by Michael Buckley

 A perfect 6th grade/7th grade middle school read for girls.
 Grasshopper and Sensei learned about this series from friends’ recommendations (the most convincing kind) and read the entire series.
 Love that there is a strong girl character, who is an undercover spy, natch! [young adult, ages 12 and up]